lefosg/fido2-server-client/README.md

 For this implementation we use the expressjs framework for the server.
 Storage of public key credential material is done with the help of MongoDB.

 ## WebAuthn Registration
-This is an overview of the calls in the code during registration <br>
+This is an overview of the calls (HTTP requests) in the code during registration <br>
 <img src="./sources/webauthn_registration.svg"> <br>

 The user navigates to the registration/login form enters a name and clicks register.
 Note that in our scenario, for demonstration purposes, we allow the user to change attestation type and authenticator attachment.

-Upon clicking register a call will be made to the endopoint 'http://localhost:3000/user/:username', where ':username' is the username the user gave as input in the form.
+Upon clicking register a GET request will be made to the endopoint 'http://localhost:3000/user/:username', where ':username' is the username the user gave as input in the form.
 If the user does not exist (aka status == false), registration is feasible so we proceed.
-After that we make a call to 'http://localhost:3000/webauthn/register/fetchCredOptions' asking for the **PublicKeyCredentialOptions**.
+After that we make a POST request to 'http://localhost:3000/webauthn/register/fetchCredOptions' asking for the **PublicKeyCredentialOptions**.
 We must refer to the Relying Party for that because **the Relying Party sets these parameters**.
 Below we have some sample **PublicKeyCredentialOptions** objects, one from Yubico's website, and one from DuoLabs's.

 ```js
 //The Yubiko sample object is shows strings in Base64 form for readability